tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-08-26-the-end-is-just-another-beginning.md

 ### **Future Goal :checkered_flag:**

-- I will be moving TextAnlaysis to Zygote based Flux version and Complete the [PR #209](https://github.com/JuliaText/TextAnalysis.jl/pull/209)
+- Moving TextAnlaysis to Zygote-based-Flux version and Complete the [PR #209](https://github.com/JuliaText/TextAnalysis.jl/pull/209)

-- ROBERTA, With `TextAnalysis.ALBERT` and `Transformers`, we already have everything to cast it
+- Implementing ROBERTA, With `TextAnalysis.ALBERT` and `Transformers`, we already have everything to cast it

 I  would also like to work on other ecosystems of Julia Lang
 <br>